pmean/build-website/text/06/SlashAndBurn-06.md

     **(Model, Regression)**

-But while Frank Harrell and others are making intelligent challenges and offering intriguing alternatives, it is worth noting that \"slash and burn\" is still quite popular and there are generally accepted protocols that you follow.
+But while Frank Harrell and others are making intelligent challenges and offering intriguing alternatives, it is worth noting that "slash and burn" is still quite popular and there are generally accepted protocols that you follow.

 First, it is very important to remove terms one at a time.
 Two terms in